 The most successful careers fairs also focused on ensuring parent attendance.
 The King Edward VI School engaged parents right from the very beginning, opening up the careers fair to them as well as to students.
 The school sent text messages and tweets to parents reminding them of the event, and also updated them when new employers were added.

 Smaller scale events can also work well.
 Castle View Enterprise Academy organised "Business Breakfasts" where two employers came in and spoke to students over breakfast.
 Prior to starting this programme, the careers team surveyed students to see which employers they'd be interested in hearing from.
 They then matched these responses with the employers invited, and made sure students were sent personal invitations to events that would interest them.
 Employers who attended included Nike, Gentoo, Pets as Therapy, Northumbrian Water and the Army.
 These smaller events helped gauge student interest, feeding back information that then focused future activity.
 For example, after a visit from a scientist based at Sunderland University, female students who were particularly interested were invited to the university to take part in a science taster day designed specifically for them.

 Many employers run short-term programmes for students aimed at teaching them about a specific industry.
-Nissan ran a Cadet programme with Excelsior Academy and St Joseph's Catholic Academy aimed at students who might be looking for apprenticeships in the future.
+Nissan ran a Cadet programme with Excelsion Academy and St Joseph's Catholic Academy aimed at students who might be looking for apprenticeships in the future.
 The programme ran over five days during term-time, which initially seemed like a large amount of time away from lessons.
 To help gain buy-in from staff and students.
 Excelsior had representatives from Nissan come into the school and give a presentation about the programme and the work that students would be doing.
 At St Joseph's, Nissan began by running evening workshops; the most engaged students were then chosen to take part in the full programme.

+Right: A careers fair at Park View School

-66 Schools focusing on the Gatsby Benchmarks are more open to connecting to employers, and it is easier for employers to work with them to develop projects, to support delivery in the classroom, and to develop relationships with the teachers.
+Schools focusing on the Gatsby Benchmarks are more open to connecting to employers, and it is easier for employers to work with them to develop projects, to support delivery in the classroom, and to develop relationships with the teachers.
 Schools using the Benchmarks are open to a wider range of interactions, making it easier for employers to demonstrate what our workplaces are like, how we recruit, the key skills we are looking for and the diversity of job opportunities we have (including apprenticeships).
-This helps pupils to gain a real understanding of how their learning will support future careers choices 99 KAREN MARSHALL, APPRENTICE EDUCATION AND ENGAGEMENT LEAD, ACCENTURE
+This helps pupils to gain a real understanding of how their learning will support future careers choices

+KAREN MARSHALL, APPRENTICE EDUCATION AND ENGAGEMENT LEAD.
+ACCENTURE

+TOP TIP

-TOP TIPS To make sure these encounters with employers are memorable, it can be useful to poll students to identify areas of interest and where any gaps in knowledge might lie.
-At our school, the Careers Adviser found that there was a great deal of interest from students in midwifery, so they arranged for current medical students and a midwife to visit the school.
+"To make sure these encounters with employers are memorable, it can be useful to poll students to identify areas of interest and where any gaps in knowledge might lie.
+At our school, the Careers Adviser found that there was a great deal of interest from students ir midwifery, so they arranged for current medical students and a midwife to visit the school.
 To ensure the most was made of this visit, students were asked to prepare questions in advance and to analyse what they had learned after.
 Evaluation of impact is key."

-Sarah Rice, Careers Leader at Kenton School 'Tap into your networks and try to expand them to find employer contacts.
-The Cadet programmes at Nissan came from alumni and family contacts who helped build the relationship.''
-Deon Krishnan, Careers Leader at Excelsior Academy Overbook a careers fair with more employers than you'll think you need as this allows for any dropouts and cancellations.
-Always have a back-up plan so that students are not missing out.''
-Christine Jones, Careers Leader at St Joseph's Catholic Academy
+Sarah Rice, Careers Leader

+Tap into your networks and try to expand them to find employer contacts.
+The Cadet programmes at Nissan came from alumni and family contacts who helped build the relationship."

+Deon Krishnan, Careers Leader